Replace AWS Access Keys with Short-Lived Credentials

 1. The developer runs `vouch login` and authenticates with their YubiKey.

 2. The Vouch server issues a short-lived **OIDC ID token** signed with **ES256** (ECDSA over P-256).
-The token contains claims such as `sub` (user ID) and `email`.
+The user's identity is carried in the `sub` claim (the developer's email address), which AWS exposes as `${<instance>:sub}` in IAM trust policies.

 3. When the developer runs an AWS command (or `vouch credential aws`), the CLI calls **AWS STS AssumeRoleWithWebIdentity**, presenting the ID token.